 The root name in the file must contain an arbitrary non-empty string (with at least one non-white-space character) that does not need to match the file name.

-A branch under the Model_Specific branch must contain a non-empty string with at least one non-white-space character.
+A branch name under the Model_Specific branch must contain a non-empty string with at least one non-white-space character.
+For example, this syntax for parameter xyz preceded by double parenthesis indicating a branch with no name is illegal: ((xyx (Usage Info) (Type Integer) (Value 1))).